BigRedKea/LoadConsentToGo/README.md

    - Copy the example secrets file to Secrets.json and update the Consent2Go credentials.
    - Ensure GroupLookup.json contains the mapping between SMS identifiers and Consent2Go groups.

-2. Import student Excel data into SQLite
+2. Download student data from SMS into CSV files using the reporting functionality in SMS

+3. Run the Upload Student
+    - It will open consent2Go webpage using selenium and will
+        - Open each group
+        - Check against a SQL lite database to see if the member (number) has already been loaded in another pass.
+        - Check for existing Surnames
+        - Ask if a new record is to be inserted or skiped
+        - Pause after creating the email (sometimes the web page will reject the code) to allow corrrection
+        - Check if ok to commit
+        - If the person has been added manually the Member number may not be loaded.
+This can be manually added
+        - After each group is loaded it will automatically download all the data for the group to your download folder.
+Copy these across to a download folder ready for loading into a SqlLite instance

+4. Cache the download from consentToGo into a local database
-   - Run the student import action to merge student spreadsheet data into the local consent2go.db database.
+   - Run the student upload action to merge student spreadsheet data into the local consent2go.db database.
    - This step creates the baseline records used by later uploads.

 3. Download and import staff data
-   - Download staff records from Consent2Go for the configured groups.
-   - Import the staff spreadsheet data into SQLite so it is available for later processing.

-4. Upload the prepared data back to Consent2Go
-   - Choose the CSV export to upload and send the prepared student or system-user records back to Consent2Go.
-   - The app will process the data in groups and report progress in the console.
+   - Follow a similar process for loading staff into consent to go.

 ## Build